f1datajunkie/TSL/notebooks/TSL Timing Screen Screenshot and Data Grabber.md

 The *(car number, lap, previous lap)* combination should also be unique.
 (I need to think, would that guarantee we capture section times?).

 My original method used upserts to prevent collisions, but that's wrong, I think.
-SQLite lets us add a condirtion to the PK in a table definition that will ignore conflicts, so we can add a car number / lap combination to the tabe as soon as we see it, and then if we upload it again, perhaps with the `TimeGap` reset to `Lap 1` by the lead car starting a new lap, we can just ignore it.
+SQLite lets us add a condition to the PK in a table definition that will ignore conflicts, so we can add a car number / lap combination to the tabe as soon as we see it, and then if we upload it again, perhaps with the `TimeGap` reset to `Lap 1` by the lead car starting a new lap, we can just ignore it.

 ```python
 url = 'https://livetiming.tsl-timing.com/191521'